Textures

 Notice that v_projectorTexcoord.xyz is manually divided by v_projectorTexcoord.w to determine the projected texture coordinates because perspective is only applied automatically to gl_Position.

-Also notice that rather than drawing the texture on top of existing fragments, texture projection works by checking if a fragment is within the projector's frustum and sampling from the correct texture based on that.
+Also notice that rather than drawing the texture on top of existing fragments, texture projection works by checking if a fragment is within the projector's frustum and using the correct texel based on that.
+Regardless of which texel is used, both textures must be sampled.
+This is because, according to section 8.8 of the GLSL ES 3.00 specification:

-The frustum of the projector is shown in the example above by using the inverse of the projector's view projection matrix as the world matrix of a wireframe cube.
+The frustum of the projector is shown in the example above by using the inverse of the projector's view projection matrix as the world matrix of a wireframe cube that spans the entirety of clip space.

 The next article is about framebuffers.